Looking for a Virginia road trip itinerary? Here’s one created by a local!

 What is the prettiest place in Virginia?

-I think the prettiest place in Virginia is Shenandoah National Park, with its breathtaking Blue Ridge Mountain views, especially during the fall seasons.
+I think the prettiest place in Virginia is Shenandoah National Park, with its breathtaking Blue Ridge Mountain views, especially during the fall season.

 What is the best time to visit Virginia?